Dhanush111/TAIsync/Even-Subarrays/README.md

-Print all possible subarrays whose sum is even.
+Print all possible subarrays of even size.